Thorpe Tilney: Thorpe Tilney Hall

 Latterly, Thorpe Tilney Hall was owned by the aristocratic Stockdale family who restored the building.
-Freddie Stockdale was a well regarded opera impresario, in 1977 he oversaw the construction of the Opera Pavilion to a design by Francis Johnson, with stained glass by John Piper in the grounds of the hall.
+Freddie Stockdale (1947–2018), an opera impresario, oversaw in 1977 the construction of the Opera Pavilion to a design by Francis Johnson, with stained glass by John Piper in the grounds of the hall.
 At this time the Hall became well known for operatic performances.

-Thorpe Tilney Hall was used as a filming location in two separate television productions of Pride and Prejudice, first in 1980 and then in 1995.
+The house was used as a filming location in two separate television productions of Pride and Prejudice, first in 1980 and then in 1995.